JSON data (Daryl - Live)

 Querying DYNAMIC OBJECTs

-To support querying DYNAMIC OBJECTs using SQL, where keys may not exist within an OBJECT, CrateDB provides the error_on_unknown_object_key session setting.
+To support querying DYNAMIC OBJECTs using SQL, where keys may not exist within an OBJECT, CrateDB provides the error_on_unknown_object_keyarrow-up-right session setting.
 It controls the behaviour when querying unknown object keys to dynamic objects.

 By default, CrateDB will raise an error if any of the queried object keys are unknown.
 When adjusting this setting to false, it will return NULL as the value of the corresponding key.